Employer of Record

 Healthcare Coverage

-• Coverage for high-cost treatments and pharmaceuticals
+• Coverage for medical care and reimbursable pharmaceuticals according to Belgian rules

 Pensions for Spouses